dothiv/ribbon/README.md

 ![iFrame](./doc/iframe.gif)

+## Live

+The ribbons are statically hosted, currently on `andromeda.hostedinspace.de`.

+The configuration for each .hiv domain is managed in the Podio app [Digital Red Ribbon Configuration](https://podio.com/dothivorg/digital-red-ribbon/apps/digital-red-ribbon-configuration).

-## Deployment
+### Deployment

-Run the deploy target:
+To update the ribbons, run the *deploy* target:

     PODIO__CLIENT_SECRET=… \
     PODIO__APP_TOKEN=… \